 What do carpenter ants and termites eat?

 One thing to keep in mind when it comes to pest control: Termites and ants both need access to water and will thrive in a moist environment.
 Indeed, carpenter ants cannot eat solid foods – they depend on moisture to make small bits of food edible.
-One residential pest control tactic to deter both pests is to eliminate food and water sources and keep the air in your home dry.
+One way to deter both of these pests is to repair all leaks and moisture issues right away such as leaky faucets and poor drainage.

 Carpenter ant damage vs. termite damage